What are the ingredients in French vanilla coffee creamer?

 Now, these ingredients and recipes might be simple, but the infusion creates a popular creamer that helps flavor and sweeten coffee.

 This cream is classic and popular among java lovers with a full-bodied, creamy, slightly sweet aroma.
 Besides, I think the whole world is actually in love with the sweet taste of vanilla.
 And this coffee cream, with its heavy infusion of the French grown pod, can prove it.

 The French Vanilla coffee cream is one of the top three most popular creams for coffee lovers in the US.

 And with over 150 million Americans drinking over 400 million cups of coffee per day or more than 140 billion cups per year.
-And, with about 74% of them adding cream and sugar.
+And, about 74% of them add cream and sugar.
 (From recent studies).

 Well, you can clearly begin to understand the popularity this cream enjoys.